arcus/education_modules/geocode_lat_long/geocode_lat_long.md

 Precise Coordinates
 -------
 The last description, which gives the latitude and longitude of the building, pinpoints the exact location on the planet.
 The coordinates are enough to place the building precisely on a map, or take a picture of it from a satellite.
 If you had the latitude and longitude of another building it would be easy to calculate the distance between the two.
+This is why having latitude and longitude coordinates can be so important when using location data in research.

 On the other hand, the precise coordinates leave out some important information that the building's address might provide.
 Precise distance, for example, turns out to be less relevant for calculating travel times when you know that the part of Schuylkill Avenue on which it sits is a one way street.
-Ultimately the best location data would ideally contain both addresses and coordinates.
+The best location data would ideally contain both addresses and coordinates.

 The rest of this module will focus on the latitude and longitude coordinate system, and introduce the concept of **geocoding,** which is the process of converting addresses and other location data into coordinates that uniquely identify their place on planet Earth.